-The Alejandro de Humboldt National Park harbors some of the most significant natural habitats for the conservation of terrestrial and freshwater biodiversity in Cuba.
+Alejandro de Humboldt National Park contains significant natural habitats for the conservation of terrestrial and freshwater biodiversity in Cuba.
 It is of global importance as one of the most biologically diverse tropical ecosystems, in an island setting, anywhere on earth.

-The Alejandro de Humboldt National Park (AHNP) is a national park in the Cuban provinces of Holguín and Guantánamo.
-It is named after the German scientist Alexander von Humboldt who visited the island in 1800 and 1801 and is located in the Nipe-Sagua-Baracoa Mountains on the North Coast of Eastern Cuba.
+Alejandro de Humboldt National Park (AHNP) is a national park in the Cuban provinces of Holguín and Guantánamo.
+It is located in the Nipe-Sagua-Baracoa Mountains on the north coast of eastern Cuba.

-The largest and best-conserved remnant of forested mountain ecosystems in the Caribbean, AHNP is widely considered to be Cuba's most important protected area for its extraordinary biodiversity values.
+The largest and best-conserved remnant of forested mountain ecosystems in the Caribbean, AHNP is widely considered to be Cuba's most important protected area because of its extraordinary biodiversity values.

 The degree of endemism of vertebrates and invertebrates is likewise extremely high.
-About a third of the mammals and insects, a fifth of the birds, and vast majority of the reptiles, and amphibians are Cuban or even local endemics.
-As for the marine biodiversity the West Indian Manatee deserves to be noted as a flagship species.
+About a third of the mammals and insects, a fifth of the birds, a vast majority of the reptiles and amphibians are Cuban or local endemics.
+As for the marine biodiversity, the West Indian Manatee deserves to be noted as a flagship species.